 Role of GIS in Climate Action

 Forest Monitoring and Conservation.

-Since burning of fossil fuels is the main cause of climate change, local governments and nonprofit organizations see it necessary to adopt the use of renewable energy leading to a reduction in the dependence of fossil fuels.
-Putting sustainable systems in place which propel the use of renewable energy require close monitoring and robust data.
+Since the burning of fossil fuels is the main cause of climate change, local governments and nonprofit organizations see it necessary to adopt the use of renewable energy leading to a reduction in the dependence on fossil fuels.
+Putting sustainable systems in place which propel the use of renewable energy requires close monitoring and robust data.
 For this reason, many organizations employ GIS to solve the spatial problems involved in minimizing their carbon footprints

 Applications of GIS tools and analysis to ensure green energy include:

 1. Creating visualizations to show how people and businesses are using power

 2. Applying Suitability Analysis to: